JRohit2k4/Dragonborn-Chronicles/README.md

-# 🐉 Dragonborn Chronicles: A Skyrim-Based RPG
+# 🐉 Skyrealm: A Skyrim-Based RPG

-Welcome to **Dragonborn Chronicles: A Skyrim-Based RPG**! 🎮 This interactive text-based adventure lets you shape your own story, inspired by the legendary world of **The Elder Scroll V - Skyrim**.
+Welcome to **Skyrealm: A Skyrim-Based RPG**! 🎮 This interactive text-based adventure lets you shape your own story, inspired by the legendary world of **The Elder Scroll V - Skyrim**.
 Choose your race, interact with characters, and make decisions that will define your journey!

 ## ✨ Features
 - 🏹 **Choose Your Race** – Play as a Nord, Khajiit, Elf, or more, each with unique abilities.